virtua-tech/jakartaee-tutorial/README.md

 #### Diagram requirements

-- Font must be 'Open Sans'.
+- Font must be 'Open Sans' conform the [Jakarta EE Brand Usage Handbook](https://jakarta.ee/legal/trademark_guidelines/jakarta-ee-branding-guidelines.pdf).
   You can use Google Fonts for this.
+  In case you're using draw.io:
     - Wherever you see a 'Font' dropdown, unfold it.
         ![Select font](README/images/drawio-font-1-select-font.png)
     - If there's no 'Open Sans' option, pick 'Custom'.